 I was born in South Africa in 1991.
 When I was six years old my family moved to Namibia.
 I grew up in a household filled with books, art, music and fantastic food.
 My families (I am lucky enough to have more than one) all enjoyed camping and travelling.
 As a result I have a deliciously overstimulated imagination, as well as a deep-seated love for the fantastical (thus, my weird and wondrous worlds and bold use of color).
 I graduated from the University of Stellenbosch with a BA degree in Visual Art (Fine Art) in 2015.
-I then moved halfway across the world for love to join my now, husband in Shanghai, China.
+I then moved halfway across the world (for love) to join my, now, husband in Shanghai, China.
 In 2021, I became a certified yoga instructor.
 I now split my time between teaching yoga and my ever moving art studio.
-Living abroad and experiencing the different ways of life and of seeing the world has to such an extent enriched our lives and my practise as an artist, that we are already scouting for the next opportunity to explore yet another corner of the world.

 I am represented by ARTSEE艺些 (www.art-see.com).